Identifier Type

 FAIRsharing **requires** that each database record provide the type of identifier(s) used in one of two ways:

 1. Add the standardised persistent identifier schema to your record via the [Relationships](/fairsharing/associated-records.md) tab with the ***implements*** relationship type.
 An example is [Dryad](https://doi.org/10.25504/FAIRsharing.wkggtx), which ***implements*** the [DOI](https://doi.org/10.25504/FAIRsharing.hFLKCn) identifier schema.
 The ***implements*** relationship should only be used for the IDs minted/created by the database.
+To use this option, your database will either mint these identifiers for a) all or b) some of its records.
+For example, if DOIs are only created upon request (as is the case for some institutional repositories), you may still add a relationship to DOIs.

 2. Tick the box in the [General Information](/fairsharing/record-sections-and-fields/general-information.md) tab that confirms that the database uses an internal identifier schema, and therefore will not require a relationship to the appropriate identifier schema as outlined in item 1.
 An example is [OpenBiodiv](https://fairsharing.org/3818), which uses internal identifiers such as <https://openbiodiv.net/5f324c6b-d93e-4ff4-b123-ba3f9e293d68>.